stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ## 4. Add `xterm-addon-fit`

 You might've noticed that resizing the window doesn't redraw the terminal output.
-If you make the window very narrow, lines that are too long don't wrap to the next line, which is a good UX practice.
+If you make the window very narrow, lines that are too long don't wrap to the next line, which is not a good UX practice.
 For example, look at the highlightened line:

 ![The browser window is very narrow now and the terminal features a line that either disappears or when highlightened sticks out](./images/21-line-sticking-out.png)